 The developments in East Cape offer some of the most impressive beach-side homes in the Americas.
 From grand residences with a view of the Sea of Cortez to picture-perfect casitas on sandy beaches with a super-yacht marina, East Cape real estate has as much diversity as it does amenities.

-As East Cape real estate developed, many designers and engineers wanted to create more than just lavish homes.
-To add to the prestige of East Cape real estate, many developments started to include exclusive amenities that complemented the lifestyle of high-end buyers.
+As East Cape’s luxury housing developed, many designers and engineers wanted to create more than just lavish homes.
+To add to the prestige of East Cape real estate, many developments started to include exclusive amenities that complimented the lifestyle of high-end buyers.

 The Costa Palmas East Cape resort, for example, has an exclusive beach and yacht club, a private 18-hole golf course, on-site restaurants run by renowned chefs, and excursion guides available at the whim of every guest or resident.

-The homes aren’t just equipped with top-tier furnishing and the latest technology either, they’re also built with privacy in mind.
-Knowing that many guests, especially A-list Hollywood stars, want secluded, secure homes free of nosy neighbors and pushy paparazzi, the luxury homes in East Cape exceed guests’ privacy expectations.
+The homes are equipped with top-tier furnishing, the latest technology and built with privacy in mind.
+The luxury homes in East Cape exceed guests’ privacy expectations.
+Many guests, especially A-list Hollywood stars, want secluded, secure homes free of nosy neighbors and pushy paparazzi.

 Suggested luxury real estate in East Cape

 If you’re looking to explore East Cape real estate, there are a few properties to check out.

 Four Seasons has both a resort and residences in East Cape.
 Four Seasons Resort Los Cabos offers multiple pools, a sports and activities center, spa treatments, and five-star restaurants serving food with ingredients sourced on the 18-acre on-site farm.